sebnetdev/rexpectable/README.md

 Maybe change the shebang of rexpectable.

-It works under windows (tested) and maybe under MacOSX (not tested).
+It works under windows (tested + generated binary using OCRA) and maybe under MacOSX (not tested).

 If you want to test a script, you have to install sinatra (gem install sinatra) and run restsrv.rb.
 All scripts test_*.rpt use restsrv.rb.